zino09/zino09/README.md

 # Hello there!
-I am Arnab Karmakar, with the alias of "codeby-Ak".
+I am Zino Lhendup Namchu, with the alias of "zino-09".

 I am Zino, a learner in Software Development and WebDevelpoment.
 Working with Java and solving Competitive Programming Problems is what I consider my best front.
 I am currently pursuing my Bachelor of Engineering in Electrical Engineering, in my 7th semester, at Jadavpur University.